readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 Of our existing team, half of our team works 4 days, and the other half works 5 days, and we are happy to be flexible with whatever works best for you.
 The pay rate will vary with experience and the hours worked but we are budgeting for **$15-20 per hour**.
+We are looking for some one who is early career or returning to their previous career with aspirations to grow into a business role with us